 Enjoy free entrance to sites and museums

 Bear in mind that travelers visiting Athens in September can have the opportunity to visit most sites and museums for free on September 27th (International Tourism Day) and during the last weekend of September (European Days of Cultural Heritage).
 To explore them at your own pace and learn useful insights, check out two here a great variety of tours for your smartphone!

-Not only will you enjoy city-life more, but you are also bound to fall in love with the beaches.
-The Riviera, stretching along the southern edge of Attica is always a great option for a fun day by the sea and sand.
+Not only will you enjoy city life more, but you are also bound to fall in love with the beaches that are close to the city.
+Stretching along the southern edge of Attica, the Athenian Riviera is a great option for a fun day by the sea and sand.
 Water temperatures are better than ever as it is still pleasantly warm and the sea is much cleaner.

-To make the most of your stay in Athens this season, you should also consider visiting the nearby Saronic Islands, which are in full swing during this time of the year.
+To make the most out of your visit to Athens in September, you should also consider visiting the nearby Saronic Islands, which are in full swing during this time of the year.

 The Armata festival in Spetses takes place annually at the beginning of September and attracts thousands of visitors who flock to the beautiful island to admire the local celebrations.
 They culminate with a re-enactment of the historical burning of an Ottoman flagship in the harbor, followed by an extravagant firework display.

-So, power up for winter with a trip to Athens and fill those batteries with the very best of holiday memories!
+So, power up for winter with a trip to Athens in September and fill your batteries with the very best of holiday memories.